top of page

 Where do you find your ideas?

 I’m kind of an obsessive “idea collector.”
 Whether I’m traveling, or reading, or just driving around town — I’m constantly looking for odd and interesting things to write about.
-Here are a few of the recent "ideas" I've spotted in my travels.
+Below are a few of the recent "story possibilities" I've spotted in my travels.
 Feel free to invent your own stories for them!

 IMG_20190609_094519612_HDR (2)